imjasonh/globetrotter/README.md

   - **Factory** - each turn, a Factory can produce a new Rover for one action.
   - **Drill Cannon** - a Drill Cannon HQ must power up for 3 actions (they may be non-consecutive actions), then can fire on any enemy Rover or Fortification on the board, and automatically hitting.
     - each time the Drill Cannon fires, it must power up for 3 actions before it can fire again.
+    - The actions are prep, aim, and fire.
+The `aim` action defines a location on the board.
 - **Destroy** - return an HQ building to an empty Fortified HQ space

 ## The Board